AmmarMian/qanat/docsrc/usage/running/parameters_file.rst

 .. warning::

-   Obviosuly, do not modify this copied file in the results directory.
+   Obviously, do not modify this copied file in the results directory.
 You would discard any reproducibility.